The Galaxy Tab Active3 Enterprise Edition is rugged, versatile and business-ready

 Implementing the following requirements in your device policy will help address the greatest risks:

-If it’s your first time rolling out a policy, be aware that you’ll likely update the policy as the usage matures, the devices evolve and the threat landscape changes.
+If it’s your first time rolling out a policy, be aware that you’ll likely update the policy as usage matures, the devices evolve and the threat landscape changes.
 Assure employees you’ll reevaluate the policy as you go, especially because some people will be wary of increased device control.

 With your mobile policy written out and communicated, you’ll need a toolset to monitor and enforce it.
 MDM packages have matured over the last decade to include a wide range of controls, including management functions for your website, mobile apps and broader content (to share documents or restrict their distribution).